 As well as the above, you may be able to reduce your insurance costs by taking the following steps:

 - Limit optional extras if you don’t need them.
 Think carefully about which optional extras you really want, as adding extra protection to your policy will generally push the price up.

 - Consider pay-as-you-drive insurance.
 If you don’t plan to drive regularly, look for a pay-as-you-drive insurance policy.

 - Avoid making claims.
 Resist the urge to make claims just because you can.
 Making a claim could save you money in the short term, but would affect any no claims bonus you may have and mark you as a risky driver, which increases your premiums.

 - Pick a smaller car.
 Buy a smaller, less expensive car rather than a sports model or highly modified vehicle.
-If finding the cheapest car insurance is your number one priority, this is your number one tip.

 - Limit modifications.
-Any modification made to your car to make it look better or drive faster is likely to increase your premiums so think carefully before making any changes.
+Any modification made to your car to make it look better or drive faster is likely to increase your premiums, so think carefully before making any changes.

 Frequently asked questions

 SIPP inheritance tax